Recons7/Garun-Framework/README.txt

 # "This Tool is Only Developed For legall
 # Uses.
 Any illegal Use of this tool Will
 # Not be Tolerated.
-# Done By you....
-Be legall and Use it !"
+# Be legall and Use it !"
 #
 #======={Garun-Framework}=========#